DavidVujic/python-polylith/projects/poetry_polylith_plugin/README.md

 poetry poly create project --name my_example_project
 ```

-Make sure to read the [documentation](https://davidvujic.github.io/python-polylith-docs/).
+For details, have a look at the [documentation](https://davidvujic.github.io/python-polylith-docs/).

-There, you will find guides for setup, migrations, packaging, available commands and code examples.
+There, you will find guides for setup, migration, packaging, available commands, code examples and more